salernoelia/suma/README.md

 - **Interactive UI**: Click filenames to open PDFs or click output paths to reveal summaries in your file manager.
 - **API Key Rotation**: Add multiple Gemini API keys to handle higher volumes through rotation.
 - **Light and Dark Mode**: Native support for your system's color scheme.
-- **Keyboard Shortcuts**: Use the Escape key to quickly close any modal.

 ## Usage